Excelsior Scholarship Information

 What do I have to do?

-You must also have filed the 2020-21 Free Application for Federal Student Aid (FAFSA) and the New York State Tuition Assistance Program (TAP) application.
-While enrolled, you must be full time and have passing grades for at least 30 credit hours each year (including winter and summer terms).
+You must also have filed the 2021-22 Free Application for Federal Student Aid (FAFSA) and the New York State Tuition Assistance Program (TAP) application.
+While enrolled, you must be full time and have passing grades for at least 30 credit hours each academic year (including winter and summer terms).
 After graduation, you must live and be employed (if working) in New York State for at least as many years as you received the scholarship.

 What if I want to change my major?